excalith/dev-cheats/.github/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [Dev Cheats Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

-## Feature Requests

-Before suggesting an enhancement or feature request, please perform a [cursory search on discussions](https://github.com/excalith/dev-cheats/discussions/categories/ideas) to see if the suggestion has already been submitted.

-- **User a clear descriptive title** for the suggestion
-- **Describe the current behavior** and **explain which behavior you expected to see instead** and why

-If maintainers approve your suggestion, the discussion will be converted to an issue and will be added to the backlog as an `enhancement`.

 ## Reporting Bugs

 Before creating bug reports, please perform a [cursory search on issues](https://github.com/excalith/dev-cheats/issues) to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.
 When you are creating a bug report, please include as many details as possible.
 Fill out the required template, the information it asks for will help maintainers resolve it faster.

+To report a new issue, please follow these steps:

+- **Use a clear and descriptive title** for the issue to identify the problem after the prefix of `[BUG]`
+- Use the **bug report template** and **fill out** the required fields.
+- **Describe the exact steps which reproduce the problem** in as many details as possible.
+For example, start by explaining how you started the app, e.g. which command exactly you used in the terminal.
+When listing steps, **don't just say what you did, but explain how you did it**.
+- Explain the **expected behaviour**
+- Provide your **OS** and **Browser** information.
+- Add any **additional Context** about the problem here such as console logs and screenshots.
+If you do not know how to get the console logs, please check your browser's documentation on how to get the console logs.
+If you cannot find the console logs, please mention that in the issue so that maintainers can help you get the logs.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

+## Feature Requests

+Before suggesting an enhancement or feature request, please perform a [cursory search on discussions](https://github.com/excalith/dev-cheats/discussions/categories/ideas) to see if the suggestion has already been submitted.

+- **User a clear descriptive title** for the suggestion
+- **Describe the current behavior** and **explain which behavior you expected to see instead** and why
+- Provide any **additional context** for the enhancement or feature request if possible

+If maintainers approve your suggestion, the discussion will be converted to an issue and will be added to the backlog as an `enhancement`.

 ## Contributing To Source Code